Evolutionary-Intelligence/EC-A-Modern-Perspective/Evolutionary-Meta-Learning-(EML).md

 * Schaul, T. and Schmidhuber, J., 2010.
 [Metalearning](http://www.scholarpedia.org/article/Metalearning).
 Scholarpedia, 5(6), p.4650.
 * [https://people.idsia.ch/~juergen/genetic-programming-1987.html](https://people.idsia.ch/~juergen/genetic-programming-1987.html)
 * Bengio, S., Bengio, Y., Cloutier, J. and Gecsei, J., 1992, June.
 On the optimization of a synaptic learning rule.
 In Conference on Optimality in Artificial and Biological Neural Networks.
+* Werbos, P.J., 1990.
+Backpropagation through time: What it does and how to do it.
+Proceedings of the IEEE, 78(10), pp.1550-1560.

 [2020] ES-MAML - Simple Hessian-Free Meta Learning [ICLR+GoogleBrain+Columbia+Berkeley+Choromanski]